-How to Finger Wave Hair
+How to Do Finger Waves

-8. Once you are happy with your finger wave hairstyle, allow your hair to air-dry before you remove the finger wave clips.
+- Once you are happy with your finger wave hairstyle, allow your hair to air-dry before you remove the finger wave clips.

 Finger Wave Hairstyles for Work and Play